In the third year of his reign, the King of Persia, Ahashverosh

 to cause her downfall and Esther's rise.)
 Incensed, the King

 asked his officers for a suitable punishment.
-One adviser
+One adviser,

 Memuchan (some think he was was actually Haman), argued that Vashti should be killed for her disobedience.
 The King took his advice and